cfengine/masterfiles/README.md

 computer systems.

-The MPF or Masterfiles Policy Framework is intended to provide a stable base policy installations and upgrades, and is used by both CFEngine Enterprise and CFEngine community in versions 3.6 and newer.
+The MPF or Masterfiles Policy Framework is intended to provide a stable base policy for installations and upgrades, and is used by both CFEngine Enterprise and CFEngine community in versions 3.6 and newer.
 The
 [documentation for the MPF](https://docs.cfengine.com/docs/master/reference-masterfiles-policy-framework.html) is